Summer of Love : Revisited at the Royal Albert Hall

 Rolling Stones: Exhibitionism

-Following its successful stint at the Saatchi Gallery in London, the first major exhibition to feature the life and times of the Rolling Stones goes on tour and will hit New York City and Sydney over the coming years.
+Following its successful stint at the Saatchi Gallery in London, the first major exhibition to feature the life and times of the Rolling Stones goes on tour and will hit New York City, Chicago and Sydney over the coming years.

 Rolling Stones: Exhibitionism is the only officially endorsed exhibition of the Stones.
-Following the sold out success at the Gallery in the heart of Chelsea - the former London stomping ground of the band - the exhibition will travel across the Atlantic first and from November 2016 be open in Industria in the West Villiage in New York City.
+Following the sold out successes at the Gallery in the heart of Chelsea - the former London stomping ground of the band and at Industria in the West Village, New York City, the exhibition will travel to Chicago in April 2017.
 The event is currently scheduled to travel to Sydney, Australia in 2018.

 The exhibition is an interactive tour through the Rolling Stones vast artistic oeuvre, including original stage designs, dressing room and backstage paraphernalia; rare guitars and instruments, iconic costumes, rare audio tracks and unseen video clips; personal diaries and correspondence; original poster and album cover artwork, and unique cinematic presentations.